 Since January 1, 2017 companies now must follow a modified regulation (OSHA 29 CFR Part 1904) for recording incidents and electronically reporting occupational injuries and illnesses to OSHA.
 OSHA’s recordkeeping regulation currently covers more than 600,000 employers with approximately 1,300,000 establishments.
 This final rule will also allow OSHA to more effectively target its enforcement resources to establishments with high rates or numbers of workplaces injuries and illnesses, and better evaluate its interventions.

-ComplianceQuest – Enterprise Quality, Health, Safety and Environment Management Software (QHSE) is an integrated cloud-based solution that provides the capabilities to meet OHSAS 18001 or ISO 45001 for health and safety and will help companies automate their OSHA incident recording and electronic reporting anywhere, anytime for anyone.
-CQ significantly reduces the effort involved in maintaining your Health and Safety system by eliminating manual efforts, scattered hard copy storage and by making the required processes automated while maintaining full traceability.
+ComplianceQuest – Product, Quality and Safety Management Software is an integrated cloud-based solution that provides the capabilities to meet OHSAS 18001 or ISO 45001 for health and safety and will help companies automate their OSHA incident recording and electronic reporting anywhere, anytime for anyone.
+CQ significantly reduces the effort involved in maintaining your health and safety system by eliminating manual efforts, scattered hard copy storage and by making the required processes automated while maintaining full traceability.
 Fully integrated with solutions for quality and environmental incident management, CQ provides you with one platform for your needs.
 Natively built and run on Salesforce, CQ was designed from the ground-up to provide reliability, versatility, and scalability for all size companies with worry-free infrastructure and maintenance.